mt190502/blog.mtaha.dev/content/performance/fedora_linux_performance_tuning.md

   ![photo](/assets/Pasted%20image%2020250316220813.png)

-- In this guide, we will use the `bpfland` scheduler.
+- In this section, we will use the `bpfland` scheduler.
 To test the `bpfland` scheduler, run the following command:

   ```bash